oilandrust/portfolio-psy/portfolio/fr/Intérêts/Phenomenologie, Etats de Conscience et Observation.md

 Martin, J. A. (2019). *The finders*.
 Integration Press.

 Kornfield, J. (1993). *A path with heart : A guide through the perils and promises of spiritual life*.
 Bantam Bks.

+Young, S. (2018). *The science of enlightenment : How meditation works*.
+Sounds True.